dima-brook/w3f_application/elrond_bridge.md

     ```
   + Fungible liquidity freezing </br>
     Sovereign parachain tokens as well as wrapped eGold are locked in the pallet to avoid duplication during the transfer.
+    Currently implemented in the "Freezer" smart contract in Ink!
+Will be implemented in Rust as a part of the pallet.
     ```rust
     ///TODO: implement in Milestone 1
     ```